 We were there on a beautiful sunny day, so I enjoyed capturing the light that came through the forest.
 I did not have a super wide angle, but did my best to show the grandness and scale of these trees, and still do justice to the forest .
 Some more of Rainier my through iPhone.

-[click on the images to view them larger]
+[click on the images to view them in a slideshow]